If you’re looking for the best beaches in Bali, head stra2ight to the Bukit Peninsula just south of the island.

 Sorry to burst your bubble, but for the most part, this is not true!

-But when it comes to Bali beaches, you’ll find the best ones around the Bukit Peninsula.
+But when it comes to Bali beaches, you’ll find the best ones around Uluwatu.

-Balangan Beach is one of the most underrated beaches in Bali and tops my list as the best beach in Uluwatu.
+Balangan Beach is one of the most underrated beaches in Bali.
+It tops my list as the best beach in Uluwatu.

-The beautiful stretch of beach is made up of soft, white sand and has a relaxed atmosphere to it.
+The beautiful stretch of beach is made up of soft, white sand and has a relaxed atmosphere to it, making Balangan one of my favorite places to stay in Uluwatu.

 There are a few local warungs that serve delicious Nasi Goreng, and you can easily spend hours lazing on the lounges.

-Make sure you take a walk to the famous viewpoint which is at the far end of Balangan Beach.
-This spot is a popular sunset photo shoot location, so it can get busy during the late afternoon.
+Make sure you take a walk to the famous viewpoint, which is at the far end of Balangan Beach.
+This is a popular sunset photo shoot location, so it can get busy during the late afternoon.

 What Balangan is actually famous for are its waves which attract surfers in their numbers – both beginners and more experienced.
 If you’re learning to surf, it’s best to visit Balangan on a mid to high tide when the reef is less exposed.